 Having been a Mormon, lo these many years, I thought I might explain the answer to the question and include other tasty tidbits like how Mormons are connected to Las Vegas.

 “Mormon” is a nickname.
-The formal name of the church Mormons belong to is The Church of JESUS CHRIST of Latter-day Saints.
+The actual name of the church is The Church of Jesus Christ of Latter-day Saints.

 Do we really believe we’re saints, all holy and interceding in heaven on the behalf of travelers, grave-diggers, environmentalists, and other groups?
 Alas, no—we have no such powers.
 Instead, we use the term “saint” as Paul the Apostle did to denote fellow believers.